dataspecer/ds-wdoi/source/preprocessing/README.md

 ![missing picture](./readme-pictures/preprocessing.png)

-The preprocessing is done in 7 phases.:
+The preprocessing is done in 8 phases.:

-0. Download
+1. Download
-1. Identification
+2. Identification
    - The first pass of the dump .
      - Identification of classes and properties.
      - *Property usage statistics*
         - Store instance of values for each entity in the dump for further processing.
-2. Separation
+3. Separation
    -  She second pass of the dump.
       -  Separation of classes and properties from the dump into two new files preserving the Wikidata data model.
       -  *Property usage statistics*
            - Store property usage for domain and range of classes.
            - Compute summary from the stored property usage for each class and property.
-3. Extraction
+4. Extraction
    - The data from separated wikidata classes and properties are extracted into a simplified data model.
-4. Modification
+5. Modification
    - Semantic and structural modifications are done on the simplified data model.
-5. Property Recommendations
+6. Property Recommendations
    - Merging of recommendations from property usage statistics with property constraints.
    - Boosting "properties for this type" properties.
+7. Search Engines Data Preparation
+   - Prepares the data that will be loaded into Search engine and appropariate databases (Elastic and Qdrant).
+   - Consists of 5 parts:
+     1. Reduction of property usage
+         - Enables efficient filtering for classes containing a set of properties.
+     2. Expanding to language fields
+         - Expands specified entity ids fields into language fields (e.g. subclass of ids will be expanded to class labels)
+         - Essentially needs to iterate over the Wikidata dump again if the fields contain references to entities not present in the ontology.
+         - This enables a better lexicalization of entities.
+      3. Lexicalize entities
+         - Creates lexicalization of entities that will be subsequently vectorized.
+      4. Vecorize entities
+         - Vectorize the lexicalization of entities into dense and sparse vectors.
+      5. Minimization
+         - Creates new files containing minimized entities.
+         - Since the Search service itself does not need all the data from the preparation phase, this enables a faster start up of the Search service.
-6. Loading to search engine
+8. Loading to search engine
-   - Load labels and aliases into ElasticSearch service.
+   - Loads the prepared data into Qdrant database (vector search) and Elastic search (full-text search).

 > Note:
 > 1. During 1. and 2. phase, there are running statistics for property usage happening during the dump pases.
 The statistics run with during 1. and 2. phase to reduce time of the computation.